Kikaider Reboot

-Kikaider Reboot (キカイダー REBOOT, Kikaidā Ribūto), also known as Kikaider: The Ultimate Human Robot, is a 2014 Japanese science fiction tokusatsu film directed by Ten Shimoyama.
+Kikaider Reboot (キカイダー REBOOT, Kikaidā Ribūto) (Note: Also known as Kikaider: The Ultimate Human Robot and Kikaider: Ultimate Human Machine) is a 2014 Japanese science fiction tokusatsu film directed by Ten Shimoyama.
 The film is a reboot of the Kikaider franchise created by Shotaro Ishinomori.

 Plot

 In the near future, the Japanese government develops the ARK Project, led by Dr. Nobuhiko Kohmyoji, to create androids to help public citizens.
 Two prototypes are constructed: one by Dr. Kohmyoji, Jiro/Kikaider, an android built with an experimental Conscience Circuit, and another by Professor Gilbert Kanzaki, Mari, a combat-based android.

 Dr. Kohmyoji mysteriously dies and his children, Mitsuko and Masaru are suddenly targeted by Japan's Defense Minister.
 Jiro comes to their aide and vows to protected them, a final request from Dr. Kohmyoji.
 Masaru becomes fond of Jiro but Mitsuko becomes wary of him.
 Mari eventually finds Jiro and nearly destroys him but spares him after Mitsuko and Masaru agree to go with her without resistance.
 A data chip is then retrieved from within Masaru's body, containing all of Dr. Kohmyoji's research.
 The Defense Minister then turns the ARK Project into the DARK Project (Developing Advanced Research by Kohmyoji) and forces Professor Gil to complete his work.

 Jiro is then attacked by another android named "Hakaider", who is revealed to be Professor Gil, having surgically placed his brain within an android body.
 Hakaider proceeds to destroy the ARK Project facility where he is counter-attacked by Jiro.
 Mitsuko tries to stop him from fighting but Jiro finally realizes his own free-will and chooses to protect by fighting.
 Jiro manages to defeat Hakaider but at the cost of his life.
 Mitsuko vows to one day rebuild him.

 In a post-credit scene, the Defense Minister, having escaped the demise of the facility with Mari, confirms the official start of the true android project.